 - a catalytic converter that will reduce the air pollution

 - and a muffler that reduces the noise.

 In most production engines, the manifold is made of cast iron.
 It is designed to use the least amount of metal, to make sure it is light weight and to occupy the smallest amount of space necessary to collect the gas from the multiple cylinders and combine those flows into one single pipe.
-Often the weight and space restrictions can result in a design that does not do the best job of venting the gases.
+Often the size restriction result in a design that does not do the best job of venting the gases.

-A header is another name for a manifold, but this is an enhanced manifold and the engineering parameters have been shifted from concentrating on the weight and the size, to concentrating on the optimal flow of the exhaust gases.
+A header is another name for a manifold, more specifically, the term “header” refers to a manifold in which the engineering focus has shifted from weight and size, to concentrating on the optimal flow of the exhaust gases.
 In a set of high end headers, the pipe lengths are optimized to enhance flow in a particular engine rpm (revolution per minute) range.

 Cat backs are quite a popular performance enhancement.
 They usually use a larger diameter pipe than what they would on the stock system.
 The good systems will have mandrel bent turns.
 This allows the exhaust gas to leave with as little back pressure as possible.

-The final bit of the exhaust, which is the bit that is visible and where it vents to open air, guides waste gases away from the engine.
+The final bit of the exhaust, which is the bit that is visible where it vents to open air.
 The exhaust pipe must carry any toxic or noxious gases away from the vehicle.
 It often just ends with a straight or angled cut.
 Sometimes it may include some kind of a fancy tip.
-The tip will then often be chromed, and it more than likely will be of larger pipe than that of the rest of the exhaust system.
+The tip will then often be chromed, and is often a larger diameter than the rest of the exhaust.
 This will then produce the final reduction in pressure, will also prevent the edges from rusting and can be used to make the appearance of the vehicle look better.